Rapiders/react-hooks/README.md

 The animation of this package is based on ClassName by default.

-So first, Declare css classNames that show animations
+So first, declare css classNames that show animations

 ```css
 @keyframes fadeIn {